d2l-ai/d2l-en/chapter_natural-language-processing-applications/sentiment-analysis-rnn.md

         return outs
 ```

-Let us construct a bidirectional RNN with two hidden layers to represent single text for sentiment analysis.
+Let's construct a bidirectional RNN with two hidden layers to represent single text for sentiment analysis.

 ```{.python .input}
 #@tab all